karlhulme/dsengi/README.md

 We do not rely on the underlying change feed of the document store because these don't always provide the fidilty required.
-For example, Cosmos does not include deletions in the change feed, and it does include the before/after fields of each change.
+For example, Cosmos does not include deletions in the change feed, and it does not include the before/after fields of each change.

 Before any mutation is attempted a change document is created and written to a